samschott/maestral/README.md

 - `maestral pause|resume`: Pauses or resumes syncing.
 - `maestral autostart -Y|-N`: Sets the daemon to start on log in.
 - `maestral status`: Gets the current status of Maestral.
-- `maestral file-status LOCAL_PATH`: Gets the sync status of an individual file or folder.
+- `maestral filestatus LOCAL_PATH`: Gets the sync status of an individual file or folder.
 - `maestral excluded add|remove|list`: Command group to manage excluded folders.
 - `maestral ls DROPBOX_PATH`: Lists the contents of a directory on Dropbox.
 - `maestral notify snooze N`: Snoozes desktop notifications for N minutes.